Trans-Colorado Airlines: Continental Express carrier

 On July 15, 1986, Trans-Colorado became a Continental Express carrier, serving Continental Airlines flights at Denver.
 Under the terms of the agreement, Trans-Colorado flights were listed under the CO designation in airlines' computer reservation systems.
-In addition, Continental provided Trans-Colorado with ticketing, baggage handling and passenger boarding at Denver and Colorado Springs and with all passenger reservations through its own reservation system.
+In addition, Continental provided Trans-Colorado with ticketing, baggage handling, and passenger boarding at Denver and Colorado Springs and with all passenger reservations through its own reservation system.
 Trans-Colorado was responsible for all aspects of the operations and all maintenance on the airplanes.
 New service began from Denver to Casper, WY, Gillette, WY, and Jackson Hole, WY, as well as to Rapid City, SD and Pierre, SD.
-Two 50-Passenger Convair 580 aircraft were leased from Sierra Pacific Airlines and painted in full Continental Express colours.
+Two 50-Passenger Convair 580 aircraft were leased from Sierra Pacific Airlines and painted in full Continental Express colors.

 Trans-Colorado revised its schedule to provide feed to Continental at Denver and Colorado Springs.

-On January 1, 1987 Trans-Colorado returned to Albuquerque as Continental Express and reinstated its flights to Colorado Springs and Durango.
-On April 1, 1987 service was reinstated from Albuquerque to Farmington and Roswell and new service was added to Alamogordo, NM, Carlsbad, NM, El Paso, TX, and Tucson, AZ all as Continental Express.
-An Albuquerque-Roswell-Carlsbad-El Paso route was started which was a route that Continental Airlines first operated in 1940.
-Alamogordo, NM was served from El Paso and one Convair 580 aircraft was used to provide service from Albuquerque to Tucson.
+On January 1, 1987, Trans-Colorado returned to Albuquerque as Continental Express and reinstated its flights to Colorado Springs and Durango.
+On April 1, 1987, service was reinstated from Albuquerque to Farmington and Roswell and new service was added to Alamogordo, NM, Carlsbad, NM, El Paso, TX, and Tucson, AZ, all as Continental Express.
+An Albuquerque-Roswell-Carlsbad-El Paso route was started, which was a route that Continental Airlines first operated in 1940.
+Alamogordo, NM was served from El Paso, and one Convair 580 aircraft was used to provide service from Albuquerque to Tucson.
 The Convair 580 was also used on two Albuquerque-Farmington flights as well.
-All Continental Express routes from Denver were transferred to Rocky Mountain Airways on June 5, 1987 leaving only the Albuquerque flights operating as Continental Express.
-The Alamogordo, El Paso, and Tucson flights were very short lived and discontinued on June 15, 1987 along with the Convair 580.
+All Continental Express routes from Denver were transferred to Rocky Mountain Airways on June 5, 1987, leaving only the Albuquerque flights operating as Continental Express.
+The Alamogordo, El Paso, and Tucson flights were very short lived and discontinued on June 15, 1987, along with the Convair 580.
 The remaining Albuquerque flights were then discontinued on July 31, 1987.

 Trans-Colorado records indicate that its load factor increased as a result of the arrangement, from 36.6% during the first 6 months of 1986, to 55.6% in August of the same year.